 - Purchase squirrel-resistant feeders, such as those that rotate when a squirrel's weight offsets its balance.

-- You may want to distract squirrels from the feeders by putting out food, such as corn, specifically for them.
+- Distract squirrels from the feeders by putting out food, such as corn, specifically for them.
 This should be placed at least 8 feet away from any bird feeder.

 Another option is to erect wire fencing made of 1-inch mesh that is at least 30 inches high.
 For additional protection, extend the fencing 6 inches below ground, then 6 inches outward to prevent burrowing.
-Prevent squirrels from climbing the fence by including an electrified strand a few inches above the ground and about three inches above the fence line.
+If necessary, you can discourage climbing by including an electrified strand a few inches above the ground and about 3 inches above the fence line.

-It may be time to call a pest control professional to trap the squirrels, or you can attempt trapping and relocating them yourself.
-However, because of varying state and local laws on trap and release of wildlife, trapping is best conducted by a licensed professional.
+There are situations where it may be best to have a pest control professional trap the squirrels, or you can attempt trapping and relocating them yourself.
+However, because of varying state and local laws on trap and release of wildlife, trapping is typically is done by licensed professionals.

 If you do choose to attempt trapping yourself, always: